avenueplace/aws_auth/README.md

 The main project hasn't seen updates in a while so this version merges a set of PRs proposed by other users that fix a fair few issues.
-If and when they have been merged, we urge everyone to use [bryanjos/aws_auth]:
+If and when they have been merged, I urge everyone to use [bryanjos/aws_auth]:

 - [#44 - Add support for new `:crypto.mac/4` function and keep back compatibility with the old `:crypto.hmac/3`](https://github.com/bryanjos/aws_auth/pull/44) - by [@rzcastilho]
 - [#42 - Preserve casing of service name](https://github.com/bryanjos/aws_auth/pull/42) - by [@dallagi]